kntjspr/supply-chain-hub/README.md

 ## 📄 License & Credits

 ### License
-This project is proprietary software developed for USTP.
+This project is made for Fundamentals of Database Systems Final Project.
 All rights reserved © 2024

 ### Credits